martaskarbek/hacking_nasa/README.md

 # hacking_nasa

-This site is telling my story of learning to code and obviously is part of it.
+This site is telling my story of learning to code and obviously is part of this process.